 Who actually designed the golf courses you play.
 A course-by-course map of Greater Portland golf by architect and era.
 The cheapest muni in the region, Riverside, is a Wayne Stiles Golden-Age design that has hosted more Maine Opens than any course in the state.
 Golden-Age pedigree cuts right across the public and private line, and we show you where. → https://themaineagenda.com/golf-course-architecture-maine/

-The two events worth planning around
+The two fall events worth blocking off now

 A few honest things worth knowing